JaykeBird/ssui/README.md

 using SolidShineUi;
 ```

+After that, you can start using the controls listed below!

-You can use just the one control you needed, or you can rebuild existing UIs or design fully new UIs with the Solid Shine UI controls.
+You can use just the one control you need, or you can rebuild existing UIs or design all-new UIs with the Solid Shine UI controls.
 You can use these alongside the standard WPF controls with no issues or changes in their behavior.

-Each window and control in Solid Shine UI includes a ColorScheme property, but if you don't want to use that, you can modify each control's appearance using the various brush properties.
-If you want to use the ColorScheme property to make it easy to set a consistent appearance for all these controls at once, continue to the next section.
+Each window and control in Solid Shine UI includes a `ColorScheme` property, but if you don't want to use that, you can modify each control's appearance using the various brush properties.
+If you want to use the `ColorScheme` property to make it easy to set a consistent appearance for all these controls at once, continue to the next section.

 You can use the SsuiSample app included here as an example to get started with or to see the capabilities of the library.